 And why is all this so beautiful?
 Stand on Waterloo Bridge to see the Waterloo Sunset the Kinks sang about, ideally in autumn or winter for full effect.
 Visit the Royal Parks in spring, when they are carpeted with gorgeous flowers.
 Or see the many lights of the city twinkling at twilight, ideally from a vantage point like the London Eye ferris wheel, and you’ll see why.
 What a magical place.

 You can’t put together a list of the most beautiful European cities and not include Paris.
 Paris is one of the most photogenic and popular cities in Europe and rightly so.
 Paris is home to the Eiffel Tower, Notre Dame, Montmartre, Arc de Triomphe and other famous landmarks.
 Whether walking the streets of Paris, taking a boat trip down to the Seine or having a leisurely meal and people watching at an outdoor café, there is so much to see in the city of light.
 No wonder they say Paris is always a good idea!
 If you already have plans to visit, here is a guide to the best area to stay in Paris.

 Europe has many more beautiful cities but these are some of the best European cities to visit.
 Hope this list inspires you to plan a trip to Europe.

 Looking for more beautiful cities in Europe to visit?
-Check out 35 of the Most Beautiful and Underrated Cities in Europe.
+Check out Most Underrated Cities in Europe.